Managing data retention in S3 Storage

 --bucket your-bucket-name

-Delete lifecycle configuration:
+Delete the lifecycle rule:

 aws s3api delete-bucket-lifecycle \